MachinaCore/CygwinPortable/README.md

 CygwinPortable
 ==============

 A portable Cygwin environment with much options.
 It's very useful for "static" installations too.
 It can create ShellExtensions in Windows Explorer ("Open Folder in Cygwin", "Open Drive in Cygwin", "Run in Cygwin").
 "Open with -> CygwinPortable.exe" is also supported (you can register e.g. .sh extensions with CygwinPortable.exe).
 The default installation support XServer.

-ShellExtensions needs admin rights!
+ShellExtensions needs admin rights (Only one time to register the ShellExtension - After successfully registration you can run Cygwin Portable with UAC enabled).
+CygwinPrtable run without ShellExtensions but they are pretty comfortable :-)

 Download ready to use files
 -----